 What went well for you?
 What were your wins, moments you were most proud of, goals that you accomplished, etc.?
-What did you struggled with and why?
+What did you struggle with and why?
 What lessons can be learned from your problems and what didn’t work out as planned?

 This is the first step in my ADD Coaching Method (Assess, Dream, Design) which I’m using on myself (because I practice what I preach).
 “Self-Assessment” is a vital first step in before planning your goals for the new year.
 You want you discern the lessons from your wins prior to charting a new course.

 Your wins and success confirm that you that you were on track with your purpose, values, and goals.

 Note what structures and systems you implement that helped you accomplish those wins.
 As for failures or struggles, what does that tell you?
 Did you go off plan?
 Did you get distracted?
 Did you try something that you might need to learn more about next year, in order to complete that project or goal?

 In the last episode I spoke on, How to Discover Your True Purpose in Life – LOP044.
 Your purpose or mission statement is part of the work we do in the Dream Stage of the ADD Method.
 I find it more powerful and intuitive to get clear on your purpose before dreaming three years into your future present.

 Your purpose will inform your dream goals, acting like a frame around a landscape that you paint onto your canvas of possibility.Tweet